 Client Files reflect the idea that ‘learning by doing’ maximises the training of PTC Trainees, while reassuring trainers that trainees are able to competently engage in legal practice.
 This does not mean that trainees are compelled to complete trivial tasks that consume everyday work routines.
 On the contrary, steps in Client Files are chosen for their typical, transferrable or generic applications.
 Client Files require generic lawyer’s skills to be applied to specific, though typical, transactions.
 This form of learning is known as ‘experiential’ or ‘transactional’.

 The tradition of experiential educational theory owes much to theorists such as John Dewey and Jean Piaget.
 Experiential learning can be contrasted with academic learning.
 While academic learning (requiring constructive and reproductive learning) tends to be a process of acquiring information through the study of a subject without the necessity for any direct experience of it, experiential learning specifically requires analysis, initiative, and immersion.1 The basis of all experiential learning is that experience matters.
 Many educators believe that, without an experience, there can be no true learning or real understanding of a concept or situation.2

 It is perhaps not coincidental that the zeitgeist of training in the 1970s (when the Leo Cussen Practical Training Course was initially developed) favoured experiential learning based upon replication (flight simulators for airline pilots were established as training tools in this same period).
-However, while efficiencies such as avoiding the replication of trivial work tasks was not apparently addressed in the early years of Leo Cussen, the growth of areas of the law have found staff today very much concerned with justifying the educational ‘worth’ of each step in Current Matters.
+However, while efficiencies such as avoiding the replication of trivial work tasks was not apparently addressed in the early years of Leo Cussen, the growth of areas of the law have found staff today very much concerned with justifying the educational ‘worth’ of each step in Client Files.

 Transactional Learning: Virtual experience